SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/GetPublishEventDate.md

 so.topic: reference
 ---

-Publish event date on AppointmentEntity.
+Publish event date on NSAppointmentEntity.

 **Returns:** DateTime